-If you do, The My Map to Happiness™ monthly newsletter offers you tips to help you live out the dream instead of wishing upon a star that it will magically happen.
+If you do, the monthly soul tips and inspiration newsletter offers you tips to help you live out the dream instead of wishing upon a star that it will magically happen.

-Inspiring YOU to Live a Life You Love…including your job!
+Inspiring YOU to Live a Life You Love…including your career!